Manage

 2. A Culture of Recognition

-Employees need to feel valued and appreciated.
-They need to know that their managers and leaders care about them and are grateful for their efforts.
-Employee recognition is one of the best ways to convey value and show appreciation in an easy, effective way.
+Employees also need to feel valued and appreciated.
+They need to know their leaders care about them and are grateful for their efforts.
+Employee recognition is one of the easiest and most effective ways to convey value and show appreciation.

 3. Long-Term Benefits

-According to a recent survey, over 60% of employees state that retirement benefits are a big reason they stay at their company.
-And 48% of employees say that health benefits are a big reason they join the company in the first place.
+According to a recent survey, over 60% of employees state that retirement benefits are a big reason they stay at their company—and 48% say that health benefits are a big reason they joined the company in the first place.

-Employees need to feel that you care for them and their futures, and with benefits such as robust healthcare plans and 401k options, you show everyone that you’re willing to spend the money to invest in your employees’ future wellbeing.
+Employees need to feel that you care for them and their futures, and with benefits like robust healthcare plans and 401(k) options, you show everyone that you’re willing to invest in your employees’ long-term well-being.

 Work-life balance is also a long-term benefit you can focus on, especially for employees with families.
 Give them the time they need to take care of children, parents, or whoever, and they’ll love you for it.